sdworth/smessenger/DEVELOPMENT_NOTES.md

 ## Other things I would do in the future

 - There was no thought given to accessibility in the build out of this application, and I would want to audit the application for issues, as well as explore automated testing options.
-- Many parts of the application could use a bit of a UI overhaul, but I think creating a conversation is a particularly clunky interaction currently.
+- Many parts of the application could use a bit of a UI overhaul, but I think creating a conversation is a particularly clunky interaction currently, and prone to bugs.
+It breaks, for example, if there's a newline at the end of the username list.
 - A lot of application logic is in the controllers--it's relatively simple right now, but I would want to extract that out to separate classes for maintainability and testability.
 - Aside from a preventing n+1 queries a few places, I haven't done much query optimization.
 As the application scales, I would monitor performance and fix slow queries.